asengupta/avishek.net/_posts/2022-12-19-pytorch-guide-plenoxels-nerf-part-5.md

 ### Notes on the Reconstruction
 Initial values are important.
 Random values of the spherical harmonic coefficients were initially between 0 and 1.
 That gave the reconstruction below.
 From certain angles, the reconstruction does not look like a cube, or only partially like one.

-The pictures below compare the reconstruction with the actual ground truth.
+The pictures below compare the reconstruction with the actual ground truth, when the initial values are skewed to be only positive.

 ![Crude Reconstruction of Cube](/assets/images/reconstruction-cube-scaled.gif)![Original Cube](/assets/images/training-cube-scaled.gif)

-Changing the initial random values to between -1 and 1, gives us the following:
+Changing the initial random values to between -1 and 1, gives us the following, much improved reconstructions:

 ![Cube Reconstruction using good initial values](/assets/images/cube-reconstruction-good-initial-scaled.gif)![Original Cube](/assets/images/training-cube-scaled.gif)